 To keep sensitive information protected and private, Slack encrypts data at rest and data in transit through tools such as Slack EKM, audit logs, and more.

 Remote work and the increasing adoption of digital technologies do not without their downsides.
-Remote employees who spend the majority of their working time on their computers or smart devices are at risk of cybercrime.
+Remote developers who spend the majority of their working time on their computers or smart devices are at risk of cybercrime.

 Nowadays, cybercriminals are on the lookout for getting a hold of “personally identifiable information” (PII), which comprises a person’s name, address, email, passport number, bank details, and social security number.
 Likewise, personal health information and the information that helps a company operate (financial, research, and development data) are valuable for such individuals.